subhadeeppaul/Practice-code-repo/README.md

 ❌ Other conduct which could reasonably be considered inappropriate in a professional setting

-❌ There should be atleast 4 programs with comments that cn help others understand.
+-There should be atleast 4 programs with comments that cn help others understand.

 This Code of Conduct is adapted from the Contributor Covenant, version 1.4, available at [https://www.contributor-covenant.org/version/1/4/code-of-conduct.html]